BanSuth/book-exercise-docs/labmodule02/README-CDA.md

 What does your implementation do?

-Our implementation updates the system performance manager, creates instances of the constrained device app, and constructs multiple system tasks and then integrates them into the system performance manager.
-Finally runs unit and integration tests on all of the components.
+Our implementation updates the system performance manager, creates instances of the constrained device app, constructs multiple system tasks and then integrates them into the system performance manager.
+Finally it runs unit and integration tests on all of the components.

 How does your implementation work?